 The Care and Protection Act provides for mandatory reporting of children at risk of significant harm.
 A child is a person under the age of 16 years and a young person is aged 16 years or above but who is under the age of 18, for the purposes of the Care and Protection Act.
-Under the Care and Protection Act, mandatory reporting applies to persons who:

-- in the course of their employment, deliver services including health care; welfare, education, children's services and residential services, to children; or - hold a management position in an organisation, the duties of which include direct responsibility for, or direct supervision of, the provision of services including health care, welfare, education, children's services and residential services, to children.
+in the course of their employment, deliver services including health care; welfare, education, children's services and residential services, to children; or hold a management position in an organisation, the duties of which include direct responsibility for, or direct supervision of, the provision of services including health care, welfare, education, children's services and residential services, to children.